MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-automatically.md

 4. Accept the availability warning and choose the **Yes** button to record the new demand quantity.

-### <a name="to-create-a-regenerative-plan-to-fulfill-demand-at-location-east"></a>To create a regenerative plan to fulfill demand at location EAST
+### To create a regenerative plan to fulfill demand at location EAST

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Planning Worksheet**, and then choose the related link.
 2. Choose the **Calculate Regenerative Plan** action.